PAARKAVYB/Edge-Detection/README.md

 Read the image and convert the bgr image to gray scale image.

 ### STEP 3:
-Use any filters for smoothing the image to reduse the noise.
+Use any filters for smoothing the image to reduce the noise.

 ### STEP 4:
-Apply the respective filters -Sobel,Laplacian edge dectector and Canny edge dector.
+Apply the respective filters -Sobel, Laplacian edge detector and Canny edge detector.

 ### STEP 5:
 Display the filtered image using plot and imshow.